b19kiit/boardinfinity_backend_rishav/TIMELINE.md

 - Futher Programmed `server.js` with imporved error handeling in Endpoints & InputFilter class

-- added more functionality to InputFilter class (to validate the time formats)
+- Added more functionality to InputFilter class (to validate the time formats)

-- tested the API server locally
+- Aested the API server locally

 - Re-Deployed the project on heroku cloud